scalacenter/bloop/website/content/docs/bloop-basics.md

     <kbd>C</kbd> a misbehaving application (like an http server), you want to
     kill a command that you mistyped or sbt runs out of memory.

-<span class="label success upper">Take away</span> The design of Bloop has
+<span class="label success upper">Take away</span> Bloop has been designed so
-been designed so that hot compilers are thrown away only if you forcefully kill the bloop server.
+that hot compilers are thrown away only if you forcefully kill the bloop server.

 #### Run only core tasks